hack4impact-uiuc/takehome-fa19/README.md

 Define the endpoint:

 ```
-POST /shows
+POST /contacts
 ```

-This endpoint should create a new show.
-Each request should also send a `name`, and `episodes_seen` parameter in the request's `body`.
+This endpoint should create a new contact.
+Each request should also send a `name`, `nickname`, and `hobby` parameter in the request's `body`.
 The `id` property will be created automatically in the mockdb.

 A successful request should return a status code of `201` and return the newly created show (in the same format as Part 2).